smartscripts-nl/dynamic-xray/README.md

 * The patch file adds a button "+ Xray" to the popup dialog for text selections.
 With this button you can add new Xray items from the text selection.
 * From the list of Xray items (to which you can assign a gesture, for quickly showing it), you can view and edit items, or add new items, by tapping on the plus-icon in the dialog footer.
 * If in the add/edit Xray item dialog, under the first tab "xray-item" you don't see buttons, that is caused by the textarea for the description of the Xray item being too high.
 In these cases the buttons _are_ present, but hidden under the keyboard.
 You can rectify this by:
-  * tapping on the "metadata" tab at the to of the dialog
+  * tapping on the "metadata" tab at the top of the dialog
   * and then tapping again on "xray-item".
   * You now should see the buttons.
   * If not, you could try closing the dialog and then re-opening it.